 Platonic Academy of Athens

 The Platonic Academy of Athens was founded by Plato around 387 BC.
 The academy, which was destroyed during a war, was subsequently rebuilt in 410 AD.
-The Academy was eventually closed for good by the Emperor Justinian in 529 AD.
-The school was dedicated to the study of knowledge, mathematics, medicine, rhetoric and astronomy.
+The Academy was eventually permanently shut down by the Emperor Justinian in 529 AD.
+The school was dedicated to the study of knowledge, mathematics, medicine, rhetoric, and astronomy.

-- Middle Academy, founded in 244 BC.
-It was characterized by returning to the thought of Socrates, constituting a new distance from the original thought of Plato.
-Irony, skepticism, doubt and interrogation dominated.
+The Middle Academy was the second of these periods and was founded in 244 BC.
+It was characterized by the return to the thought of Socrates, constituting a new distance from the original thought of Plato.
+Irony, skepticism, doubt, and interrogation dominated.

-- New Academy, from 160 BC.
-Represented by Carnéades and Philo of Larisa; this iteration of the academy taught that one cannot have definitive knowledge of what an outcome will be: it is impossible to have total certainty or uncertainty.
+The New Academy was the last of the three periods and began around 160 BC.
+Represented by Carnéades and Philo of Larisa, this iteration of the academy taught that one cannot have definitive knowledge of an outcome since it is impossible to have total certainty or uncertainty.

 Plato’s most famous student was Aristotle.